-If you sit a lot, get up and move every 30 minutes.
-The American Diabetes Association states that doing three minutes of light activity every 30 minutes can greatly improve blood sugar control.
-It also can reduce your risk of diabetes.
+If you sit a lot, get up and move often.
+The American Diabetes Association states that people with diabetes should interrupt sitting with light activity every 30 minutes for blood glucose benefits.
+This is in addition to increasing structured exercise and limiting the time spent sitting overall.
+Regular exercise and physical activity also can reduce your risk of getting diabetes.
 Try activities such as:

 - Repeated sitting to standing movements.

 Any activity that increases your heart rate and makes you breathe faster counts.
-Work your way up to reaching the recommended amount of physical activity for your age.
+Work your way up to reaching the recommended amount of regular exercise and physical activity for your age.

 2. Move More